KZTV: Operation by KRIS-TV

 On July 28, 2008, Eagle Creek announced that it had sold most of KZTV's assets and physical plant to Cordillera Communications.
-To comply with Federal Communications Commission (FCC) rules, the license would instead be sold to SagamoreHill Broadcasting; the two transactions totaled $20 million.
+To comply with FCC rules, the license would instead be sold to SagamoreHill Broadcasting; the two transactions totaled $20 million.
 McKinnon Broadcasting, owner of KIII, objected to the sale.
 This objection held up the deal until August 24, 2009, when Eagle Creek announced a shared services agreement (SSA) with KRIS-TV; Cordillera acquired all station assets with Eagle Creek owning KZTV's broadcast license.
 Several KZTV employees were laid off.

 SagamoreHill finally assumed ownership of the KZTV license on May 19, 2010.
 In September, KRIS-TV moved its newsgathering operations from its prior studios on Staples Street into KZTV's building on Artesian, though business functions had been migrating to the KZTV facility since the prior January.

 On October 29, 2018, Cordillera announced the sale of its entire station group, including KZTV's SSA partner KRIS-TV, to the E. W. Scripps Company; the SSA involving KZTV was included in the deal.
 The sale was completed on May 1, 2019.
 As of September 2023, the station aired 19 1/2 hours a week of local newscasts.

 Beginning in October 2023, the dedicated newscasts for KZTV were replaced by simulcasts or replays of KRIS's newscasts.